 In May 2018, it was announced that Big Finish Productions would be releasing audio dramas based on the series, which currently compromise two three-story boxsets set during the first series released in August of that year.
 The original cast reprised their roles alongside Sophie Aldred as the Seventh Doctor's companion Ace.
+Two more boxsets were announced for 2020, this time with two of the regular roles being recast with Joanna McGibbon taking over the role of Tanya and Dervla Kirwan as Miss Quill.
 It is not yet known whether any of Ness' planned storylines for Series 2 will be adapted for the audio dramas (see the "What Could Have Been" section under "Trivia").

-- Action Girl: Quill, definitely.
+- Quill, definitely.
 Tanya becomes this after Quill trains her.

 - April briefly becomes this during "Brave-ish Heart".